-The islands each have special flower and lei representation.
-The Big island has the red lehua blossom.
+The islands each have a special flower and lei representation.
+The Big Island has the red lehua blossom.
 Kauai is green (of course) and is represented by the mokihana flower.
 Oahu is the ilima flower.
 Maui is the pink Lokelani.
 Molokai is the kukui tree and Lanai is the yellow Kaunao.

 Below is a gallery of more exception lei.
 Please let us know which lei you like best.

 If you’d like to make your own ribbon lei to celebrate this event anywhere in the world, this popular instructional video will guide you.